chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

     And just as before, when successful, it will just re-display the command prompt without a message.

-6. Next it is important to check if your write permissions are set properly.
+6. Next it is important to check if your "Write" permissions are set properly.
 Run the `ls` command with the `-l` flag. `ls` is the list command; the `-l` flag is for listing contents in long-form.
 The full command is:

         ls -l